genevaers/User-Documentation/docs/Reference/GVBMR95_Parameter_File_Syntax_refr.md

 ### ABEND_ON_MESSAGE_NBR

 You can create a dump (0C1 abend) for debug purposes when GenevaERS receives an error message.
-For example, if you received the following message, and required a dump, set *message-number* to 16, and re-run the job.
+For example, if you received the following message, and required a dump, set *message-number* to 16 (from GVB00016S below)", and re-run the job.

 ** GVB00016S GVBMR95  - Unable to LOAD user read exit: EXIT51